-Angels In The Wings
+Angels in the Wings

 Angels in the Wings support the Children's Education Program of Performing Arts Forth Worth at the Nancy Lee and Perry R. Bass Performance Hall with gifts of \$1,000 and above.
 The Children's Education Program is an integral part of Bass Performance Hall but maintains its own support independent of Performing Arts Fort Worth.

 Each year, 70,000 students from Fort Worth ISD and North Texas experience high-quality curriculum-related performing arts programs at Bass Performance Hall that are free of charge to all participants because of the generosity of our Angels in the Wings.
-Visit www.basshall.com or call (817) 212-4311 for more information.